cmc-aau/snakemake_project_template/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥7.18.2-brightgreen.svg)](https://snakemake.github.io)
 [![GitHub actions status](https://github.com/<owner>/<repo>/workflows/Tests/badge.svg?branch=main)](https://github.com/<owner>/<repo>/actions?query=branch%3Amain+workflow%3ATests)

-This is a template repository designed for scientific projects where data is processed using [Snakemake](https://snakemake.readthedocs.io/).
+This is a (working) template repository designed for scientific projects where data is processed using [Snakemake](https://snakemake.readthedocs.io/).

 ## Requirements
 All required tools are automatically installed by Snakemake using conda environments or singularity/apptainer containers, however Snakemake itself needs to be installed first.
 Load a software module with Snakemake, use a native install, or use the `environment.yml` file to create a conda environment for this particular project using fx `mamba env create -n <snakemake_template> -f environment.yml`.